atremblay/obsidian-math/Calculus/Integration/Integration by parts.md

 \end{align}
 $$

->The above is the ==indefinite== integral.
-If we look at the ==definite== integral then we have to evaluate, even on the left side since we did the integral
+>The above is the indefinite integral.
+If we look at the definite integral then we have to evaluate, even on the left side since we did the integral
 >$$u(x)v(x)\biggr\vert_a^b= \int_a^b v(x)\frac{du(x)}{dx} dx + \int_a^b u(x)\frac{dv(x)}{dx} dx$$